Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Study in open system set-up and crossover from diffusive to anomalous transport

 At this stage, few comments are in order. \begin{itemize} \item[--] {\it Anomalous scaling}: From Eq.~\eqref{J_ss} we see that the stationary current decays anomalously with as $\sim \frac{1}{\sqrt{N}}$ at the leading order in $N$.
 This anomalous scaling was obtained previously in ~\cite{bernardin2012anomalous} and \cite{kundu2018anomalous} using methods different from the one presented here.
 The $O(1/N)$ term provides a diffusive correction to the anomalous scaling.

 \item[--] {\it Non-local Fourier's law:} The expression of the current in Eq.~\eqref{J_ss} is a non-local linear response relation, which is drastically different from the usual Fourier's law.
 In local Fourier's law, the current at any point $x$ in the system is directly proportional to the local derivative of the temperature profile.
 On the other hand, in the non-local version, the current at any point $x$ gets contribution from the derivative of the temperature profile at other points also.
-Such non-local generalisation of Fourier's law was also obtained in few other systems \cite{kundu2019fractional, lepri2008stochastic, jara2015Superdiffusion, kundu2019review, dhar2013exact, cividini2017temperature}.
-The non-local generalization implies non-local generalization of the heat diffusion equation as we have obtained in Eq.~\eqref{HD-eq-temp-sup-diff}.
-Such a generalization of the heat diffusion equation was obtained for the HCVE model in ~\cite{kundu2018anomalous} by computing the microscopic two-point correlations $\langle \eta_i \eta_j\rangle_{P_{ss}}$ in the steady state described the steady state distribution $P_{ss}(\vec{\eta})$.
+Such non-local generalisation of Fourier's law was also obtained in few other systems \cite{kundu2019fractional, lepri2008stochastic, jara2015Superdiffusion, kundu2019review, dhar2013exact, cividini2017temperature} and it implies a non-local generalization of the heat diffusion equation as we have obtained in Eq.~\eqref{HD-eq-temp-sup-diff}.
+Such a generalization of the heat diffusion equation was obtained for the HCVE model in ~\cite{kundu2018anomalous} by computing the microscopic two-point correlations $\langle \eta_i \eta_j\rangle_{P_{ss}}$ in the steady state described by a stationary distribution $P_{ss}(\vec{\eta})$.
 In this paper we have re-derived the same equation using a different method along with a diffusive correction.

 \item[--] {\it Nonlinear temperature profile $\Psi(x)$:} Neglecting the diffusive part one can solve the non-local part of Eq.~\eqref{HD-eq-temp-non-loc} and the solution is given by $\Psi(x)=\sqrt{1-x}-1/2$ \cite{kundu2018anomalous}.
 Using this solution in Eq.~\eqref{J_ss} one finds $C=\frac{\pi}{2}$.
 Unlike the (purely) diffusive case, the temperature profile $\Psi(x)$ is non-linear and singular (has diverging derivative at the right boundary).
 Similar non-linear and singular temperature profiles were also obtained in different contexts, such as in momentum exchange model \cite{cividini2017temperature, lepri2008stochastic, kundu2019review}, in hard-point gas \cite{dhar2001heat, casati2003anomalous}, in non-linear chains \cite{das2014heat}, in graphene layers \cite{hong2017lateral, lee2011thermal} and in nanotubes~\cite{li2018thermal}.